Officers & Board

 Bruce Wiener

 BRUCE WIENER was born and raised in and around Detroit, Michigan.
 He attended the University of Michigan, where he received his undergraduate and law degrees.
 Bruce and his wife Rochelle moved the area in 1984, where Bruce began practicing law in Washington, D.C.
-He worked for several law firms and the federal government until he he established Wiener Financial Management, an independent financial advisor business, in 1998.
+He worked for several law firms and the federal government until he established Wiener Financial Management, an independent financial advisor business, in 1998.
+Bruce joined MAI Capital Management LLC in 2023 as a Senior Wealth Advisor.
 Bruce has been involved in various local Jewish organizations, including serving as the president of Beth Sholom in Potomac and participating in the Investment Committee for the Bender JCC of Greater Washington.
-Bruce and Rochelle have two sons – Daniel (who lives in Denver with his wife Rachel and their daughter Sadie) and Ari (who lives in Boston with his wife Francesca).
+Bruce and Rochelle have two sons – Daniel (who lives in Denver with his wife Rachel and their three children) and Ari (who lives in Potomac with his wife Francesca and three children).

 Jonathan Weinberg